anurajaram/kaggle-titanic/README.md

 3. rf_titanic.R <br />
     Description - Random Forest algorithm on the Titanic dataset from kaggle. <br />
     Kaggle score = 0.77512.
 Model error rate (on training set) = 15.4% . <br/>

+4. tree.R <br />
+    Description - Decision tree algorithm on the Titanic dataset from kaggle. <br />
+    Kaggle score = 0.78947.
+Model error rate (on training set) = 17.7% . <br/>
+    <b>This turned out to be my best performing model even though the model doesn't fit as well as RandomForest or NeuralNet.</b>